GAFUGT/Growtopia-Proxy/README.md

 # Growtopia-Proxy
-This is a cracked version of the Silviozas-Premium-Proxy, that doesn't require a personal key.
+This is a cracked version of the Silviozas-Premium-Proxy, that doesn't require a personal key

 ⚡ Works in Growtopia V4.62 ⚡